illumos/docs/docs/contributing/index.md

 ```

 Note this description does not include a "Change-ID:" line - it is the
 description the commit should have when integrated, minus "Approved by:".
-In
-the patch provided, you may or may not have a Gerrit "Change-ID:" line.
-If your
+Since
+Gerrit identifies changes with the "Change-ID:" line, this will be a little
+different from the description in the associated Gerrit link.
+This is okay!
+If
-RTI is approved, the core team member integrating your patch will remove this
+your RTI is approved, the core team member integrating your patch will remove
-line from the description, and add an "Approved by:" recording their approval.
+this line from the description when they add an "Approved by:" recording their
+approval.

 !!! note Amending descriptions
     You can use `git commit --amend` to edit the commit message.